Superb 19th century country house, carefully renovated to provide extensive accommodation

 Adjacent is a converted barn over two floors with a bar and kitchen area that has the potential to use as a home office, leisure building or further accommodation (stp).

-Attached is a 4 bay brick garage with electric up and over doors, the building was rebuilt in 2001.
+Attached is a four bay brick garage with electric up and over doors, the building was rebuilt in 2001.

 Photographs taken summer 2019.

-Stunning Country House on the edge of Monmouth.Daniel Rees
+Stunning Country House on the edge of Monmouth and one of the best restorations that I have seen.Daniel Rees